MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

 > If you will be doing the configuration steps for Azure Key Vault and you are not familiar with this Azure service, you might find it useful to first review [Get started with Azure Key Vault](https://azure.microsoft.com/documentation/articles/key-vault-get-started/).

-## Part 1: Extract your SLC from the configuration data and import the key to your on-premises HSM
+## Part 1: Extract your SLC key from the configuration data and import the key to your on-premises HSM

 1. Azure Key Vault administrator: Use the following steps in the [Implementing bring your own key (BYOK) for Azure Key Vault](https://azure.microsoft.com/documentation/articles/key-vault-hsm-protected-keys/#implementing-bring-your-own-key-byok-for-azure-key-vault) section of the Azure Key Vault documentation: